vikasdotvivek/PWM-PID-Colibri-VF50/README.md

-Every checkbox or button will send out a serial command containing one or two changed variables, and rest will be blank variables:
 ![image](https://github.com/vikasdotvivek/PWM-PID-Colibri-VF50/assets/43683145/7d2e1dc1-e469-409a-82ee-aa2a42245e7b)
+Every checkbox or button will send out a serial command containing one or two changed variables, and rest will be blank variables as demonstrated in the example code